sporcina/dynamodb-connector/README.md

 Setup
 =====

+These instructions assume that you are using Maven to manage your dependencies.
+If you are not, you'll have to adjust your approach accordingly.

-To run the tests create the file "AwsCredentials.properties" in your test resources folder (e.g. /src/test/resources/AwsCredentials.properties).
+Before building the project you'll need to ensure the appropriate AWS credentials are in place.
+These credentials are used when executing the automated acceptance tests during.
+Create the file "AwsCredentials.properties" in your test resources folder (e.g. /src/test/resources/AwsCredentials.properties).
 Place the following content in the file, adding your AWS access and security keys:

         # Fill in your AWS Access Key ID and Secret Access Key